agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/results/lesson.md

 };
 ```

-Function `safeDivide` returns `null` if you try to divide by zero (this would fail the program otherwise).
+The `safeDivide` function returns `null` if you attempt to divide by zero (which would otherwise
+cause the program to crash).

-The disadvantage of this approach is that you do not communicate to the caller what exactly went wrong.
+A limitation of this approach is that it doesn't inform the caller specifically about what went
+wrong.
 We can improve this by defining a `Result` type:

 ```motoko
 type Result<Ok, Err> = { #ok : Ok; #err : Err };